 An anterior pelvic tilt is characterised by a couple of things, but the primary indicator is that the front of your pelvis will be tilted forward (which is what anterior means) and downwards.
 The main cause of an anterior pelvic tilt is from too much sitting.

-If you were to look at yourself from the side, having an anterior pelvic tilt means that the front of your pelvis will be lower than the back.
+If you were to look at yourself from the side, having an anterior pelvic tilt means that the front of your pelvis will be lower than the back (the opposite being a posterior pelvic tilt).
 Imagine that a see-saw represents your pelvis.
-If you imagine looking at a see-saw from the side, someone with normal posture will have the see-saw balanced in the middle, however someone with an anterior pelvic tilt will have the see-saw (pelvis) tipped to one side.
+If you imagine looking at a see-saw from the side, someone with normal posture will have the see-saw balanced in the middle, however, someone with an anterior pelvic tilt will have the see-saw (pelvis) tipped to one side.

 It is this forward tilt of the pelvis that causes other muscle imbalances in the body.
 Since the pelvis is tilted forward, this causes the hip flexors to become increasingly short and tight, as the distance between the pelvis and the hips is shortened.
 Overtime the hip flexors will remain this way and continue to pull the front of the pelvis down.